jkboyce/jprime/README.md

 8, 1505718865
 </pre>

 These are the total counts of prime patterns, but how do they break down in terms of pattern periods (lengths)?
 For example of the 30,513,071,763 patterns in $(3,9)$, how many are there of each period?
-The answer is shown in this chart ([data](runs/3_9_count)):
+The answer is shown here ([data](runs/3_9_count)):

 ![Prime pattern length histogram in (3,9)](patterns_3_9.png)

-We can see that the distribution of pattern periods is close to a normal distribution, with the largest number at period 40 in this case.
-In general there are relatively few very short or very long patterns, and for graph $(b,h)$ most patterns are clustered around a period slightly less than half the number of vertices in the graph, e.g., 84 vertices in the case of $(3,9)$.
+We see that the distribution of pattern periods is close to a normal distribution, with the most patterns at period 40 in this case.
+In general there are relatively few very short or very long prime patterns, and for graph $(b,h)$ most are clustered around a period slightly less than half the number of vertices in the graph, e.g., 84 vertices in the case of $(3,9)$.

-At the extremes, for $(3,9)$ there is a single pattern of period 1 (`3`) and a single pattern of period 74 (`99500009091900009080900009700900091900900080800900908000900960000990800000`).
+At the extremes, for $(3,9)$ there is a single pattern of period 1 (`3`) and a single prime pattern of period 74 (`99500009091900009080900009700900091900900080800900908000900960000990800000`).
 We will have more to say about such maximally-long patterns in the next section.

 ## Finding the longest prime patterns in $(b, h)$